hrbrmstr/extip/README.md

 Small Golang package/cli that uses special DNS resolvers to return your external IP address.

-Presently it uses Google, OpenDNS, and Akamai.
+By default it uses Google, OpenDNS, and Akamai.
 If there is a conflict between the resolver answers a message will be delivered on stderr with the conflicting values.

+Alternatively, you can specify an [extip server](https://github.com/hrbrmstr/extip-svr) to use.
+See below for how to do that.

 ## References